Modular Fencing Vs Timber Fencing

 Take home message: Both fencing types offer rapid installation times.

-The SlimWall fence has been tested by the National Acoustic Laboratory of Australia, offering an average 20dB reduction.
+Our products have been tested by the National Acoustic Laboratory of Australia, offering an average 20-25dB reduction.
 Watch the SlimWall vs Lawn Mower test here!
-For increased noise protection, our thicker wall styles (VogueWall and EstateWall) offer an average 25dB reduction, which is a fourfold reduction in audible noise.

 Timber fencing provides very little noise reduction, unless made with extra thick timbers and installed in an airtight design – which is difficult for wood!
 To get the thickness and design needed to adequately reduce noise, you’re not saving any money compared to a modular acoustic fence.